unkokaeru/digital-garden/content/MTH1001 Algebra.md

 2. In-Class Assignment (25%)
 3. Final Exams (60%)
 ## Outline Syllabus
-- [Division with remainder](Division%20with%20remainder%20in%20the%20integers) in the [[integers]], including the [[Euclidean algorithm]], [[Bezout's lemma]], [[divisibility]] and [factorisations](Prime%20Factorisation).
+ - [ ] [Division with remainder](Division%20with%20remainder%20in%20the%20integers) in the [[integers]], including the [[Euclidean algorithm]], [[Bezout's lemma]], [[divisibility]] and [factorisations](Prime%20Factorisation).
-- Writing decimal numbers in a different base, and back.
+ - [ ] Writing decimal numbers in a different base, and back.
 Periodic numbers
-- Division with remainder for polynomials, including the Euclidean algorithm, and Bezout's lemma.
+ - [ ] Division with remainder for polynomials, including the Euclidean algorithm, and Bezout's lemma.
-- Irreducible polynomials.
+ - [ ] Irreducible polynomials.
-- Polynomial roots and factorisation over the complex numbers (Fundamental Theorem of Algebra), over the reals (conjugate roots), and over the rationals (Rational Root Test).
+ - [ ] Polynomial roots and factorisation over the complex numbers (Fundamental Theorem of Algebra), over the reals (conjugate roots), and over the rationals (Rational Root Test).
-- The coefficients of a polynomial as symmetric functions of the roots.
+ - [ ] The coefficients of a polynomial as symmetric functions of the roots.
-- Polynomial equations and systems of equations which enjoy special symmetries: self reciprocal polynomials, symmetric systems.
+ - [ ] Polynomial equations and systems of equations which enjoy special symmetries: self reciprocal polynomials, symmetric systems.
-- Solving congruences in the integers, the Chinese remainder theorem, congruences with polynomials.
+ - [ ] Solving congruences in the integers, the Chinese remainder theorem, congruences with polynomials.
-- The integers modulo n and some applications.
+ - [ ] The integers modulo n and some applications.
 ## Learning Outcomes
 - [ ] **LO1** Find roots and factorise polynomials
 - [ ] **LO2** Perform the Euclidean algorithm on integers and on polynomials
 - [ ] **LO3** Apply Euclidean algorithm to questions about integers and polynomials
 - [ ] **LO4** Solve congruences and systems of congruences.
 ## Flashcards
-*Automatically generated into Anki*
+*Automatically ported into Anki*
+TARGET DECK
+MTH1001 Algebra

+ - STARTI [Basic] What is the MTH1001 module?
+Back: Algebra. <!--ID: 1696359359405--> ENDI
+ - STARTI [Basic] What is a lemma?
+Back: A small "theorem" used to prove bigger theorems. <!--ID: 1696415920874--> ENDI
 ## Weeks Content
 ### Week 1
 [[Algebra_slides_week_01_handout.pdf]]